-- Format each reference (capitalization, punctuation, and ordering of information; alphabetized, alphabetized and numbered, or non-alphabetized and numbered; use of italics, quotation marks, and bold type) according to the conventions of your selected style (MLA, APA, AMA, IEEE, Chicago, etc.).
+- Format each reference (capitalization, punctuation, and ordering of information; alphabetized, alphabetized and numbered, or non-alphabetized and numbered; use of italics, quotation marks, and bold type) according to the conventions of your selected style.
 Be sure to follow the same citation style for all reference entries. - Reference entries are set to be single spaced.
 The amount of space in between each reference entry equals a double space.